haixiangyan/overwatch-ui/README.md

 ## Copyright Statement

-I love to play Overwatch, so I built this just for fun.
-But, I am not sure if this will cause a Copyright problem of using font styles, logo, images made by Blizzard Entertainment.
-So for now, I have to temporarily add a [CC BY-NC-ND 4.0 Licence](https://creativecommons.org/licenses/by-nc-nd/4.0/) and some statements as follow:
+I love to play Overwatch, so I built this just for fuu but not for commerical purpose. **Please note: some images, logos are from Overwatch made by Blizzard Entertainment.
+If you want to use this lib for commercial purpose, you have to obey those licences and place a proper licence for your project.**

-* **This UI library is for learning purposes only, not for commercial use.**

-* Font Styles, Logo, images and some component designs are from Video Game Overwatch, made by Blizzard Entertainment.
-They are all used by Activision Blizzard for much of Overwatch's design.
-For components to match the Overwatch design, including the font is required.

-* This repo also follows [CC BY-NC-ND 4.0 Licence](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-I also really want my library to help out some front-end developers, so if you have any Copyright suggestions for me, feel free to place an Issue or contact me directly [haixiang6123@gmail.com](haixiang6123@gmail.com) :)